- 10/ 100/ 1000Mbps

 In addition to creating a LAN, a router is able to connect multiple networks to a wide area network (WAN).
 A WAN is a network that covers a large area and is sometimes used synonymously with the internet, though the internet is only one example of a WAN.
 Network routers can be either wired or wireless, with wireless routers sometimes referred to as Wi-Fi® routers.

 Network Access Point / Wireless Access Point (WAP)

 A network attached storage drive is a dedicated drive on a network that has its own IP address and functions similarly to an external hard drive.
 Some NAS drives feature built-in software that allow them to not only store files, but also stream media and provide remote access.
-Advanced NAS drives may utilize multiple hard disks arranged in a redundant array of independent disks (RAID) setup for increased performance or protection.
+Advanced NAS drives may utilize multiple hard disks arranged in a redundant array of independent disks (RAID) setup for increased performance.

 Network adapters are devices that add networking capabilities, and can sometimes be referred to as network interface controllers or network interface cards.
 There three types of network adapters, wired, wireless, and dual wired/wireless.
 When purchasing a wireless network adapter, be sure that it is compatible with your organization’s wireless network standard.

 A modem connects a router or computer to a telephone line to provide access to the internet, though some modems may have built-in router functionality.
 When purchasing a modem, you will want to be sure that it is compatible with your internet service provider’s (ISP) network.

 Voice over Internet Protocol (VoIP)